Japan banking regulator admits misstep over Mizuho mob loans

-TOKYO Japan's banking regulator admitted on Wednesday it should have noticed earlier this year that Mizuho Financial Group Inc (8411.T) had made a false report about the extent of the bank's knowledge of loans to organized crime members.
+TOKYO Nov 13 Japan's banking regulator admitted on Wednesday it should have noticed earlier this year that Mizuho Financial Group Inc had made a false report about the extent of the bank's knowledge of loans to organised crime members.

 The acknowledgement came as the regulator, the Financial Services Agency, faces growing criticism from lawmakers over its probe of the problem loans at Japan's second-biggest bank by assets.